AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-advanced.md

 ---
-description: A walkthrough on a more advanced Dynamic Contract usage.
+description: A walkthrough on a more advanced DynamicContract usage
 ---

 # Creating a Dynamic Contract (Advanced)